 Liber & Co.’s Spiced Tonic Syrup

 While Jack Rudy strives for simplicity, Liber & Co. proudly claims its tonic syrup “isn’t subtle.”
-Made with a mixture of South Asian spices and agave nectar, their syrup adds a layer of complexity that many tonics don’t offer.
-It blends especially well with a London Dry-style gin like the kind made by Death’s Door, and has the potential to muddle the flavors of more floral gins like St. George’s Botanivore.
+Made with a mixture of South Asian spices and agave nectar, its syrup adds a layer of complexity that many tonics don’t offer.
+It blends especially well with a London Dry-style gin like the kind made by Death’s Door, but use caution — it has the potential to muddle the flavors of more floral gins like St. George’s Botanivore.

 Of the three tonics, it blends best with barrel-aged liquors like bourbon.
 The tonic’s spicy edge, when wedded with the sweetness of the whiskey, makes for an excellent wintertime cocktail.